alvesoaj/eFLL/README.md

 ## Características

-Written in C++/C, uses only standard C language library "stdlib.h", so ArduinoFuzzy is a library designed not only to Arduino, but any Embedded System or not how have your commands written in C.
+Written in C++/C, uses only standard C language library "stdlib.h", so eFLL is a library designed not only to Arduino, but any Embedded System or not how have your commands written in C.

 It has no explicit limitations on quantity of Fuzzy, Fuzzy Rules, Inputs or Outputs, these limited processing power and storage of each microcontroller